anchitsom/london-rental-search/README.md

 each one against your weighted preferences, and surfaces a curated shortlist instead of the hundreds of near-identical listings the portal UIs show you.

-The premise is *revealed preference*.
-Hand-tuned scoring weights are guesses;
-your rankings on real listings are data.
-You rank the shortlist by hand, the system learns what you actually value from those rankings, and the next run's selection reflects it.
+You rank a shortlist by hand, the system learns what you actually value from those rankings, and the next run's selection reflects it.
 The goal is to converge on a scoring function that matches your taste within a few weeks, then run as a near-zero-effort filter from then on.